 |Crucial MX200 500GB||440 MB/s|

-Meanwhile, Intel 750 NVMe Series is one other great alternate option with extremely aggressive random write capability.
+Meanwhile, Intel 750 NVMe Series is another option with extremely aggressive random write capability.
 It also comes second in Read benchmarks and I think that’s impressive.
-However, the bulky setup of an actual PCIe-slot SSD instead of M.2-slot drive might be an eye-sore/hassle for some.
+However, the bulky setup of an actual PCIe slot SSD instead of M.2 slot drive might be an eye-sore/hassle for some of us.
 I know, first world problem.
 To make matter worse, you will also lose roughly 112GB of storage capacity while paying a bit more.

 Eventually, if your Z170 motherboard has M.2 and you are looking for a NVMe SSD then go with Samsung 950 Pro.
 If budget doesn’t allow like my wife didn’t, you go ahead and check out the OCZ RD400 review –you may really enjoy it, too.

 Finally, you don’t have M.2 at all then Intel 750 SSD will slide right into the existing PCIe x4 slot with pleasure.
 There is also the 2.5″ version of the Intel 750 Series but the cost might be the deal breaker for those on a tighter budget.